 I always advocate relationships that are fully open and trusting, regardless of how serious or monogamous they are.
-However, there are some topics that will do your relationship no favours by being discussed in intricate detail, especially in the initial stages of dating and connecting.
+However, there are some topics that will do your relationship no favours being discussed in intricate detail, especially in the early stages of dating.

-So to expand this article’s title to a less pithy but more accurate version, below are a couple of topics that you should avoid detailing or enquiring to unnecessary and inconsiderate depths with you partner…
+To expand on the title of this article, below are several topics that you should avoid detailing or enquiring to unnecessary and inconsiderate depths with you partner…

-It is unlikely that both you and your partner will have an identical relationship history… and even less likely is having an identical sexual history!
+It is unlikely that both you and your partner will have identical relationship histories.
+It’s even less likely that you share an identical sexual history!
 Whilst it is useful to know roughly how experienced your partner is regarding previous relationships, be honest with yourself as to how detailed you really want that knowledge to be!

 It is a common feeling for someone to become unnerved at finding out their new partner has a lot more previous sexual partners than first thought.
-The fact of the matter is that it really makes little difference to how you should strive to act in your relationship, which is why for most people it is better to concentrate on that aspect instead of feeling the need to know every miscellaneous detail about your girlfriend or boyfriend’s past.
+The truth is that it makes little difference to how you should strive to act in your relationship, which is why for most people it is better to concentrate on the relationship going forward rather than feeling the need to know every miscellaneous detail about your girlfriend or boyfriend’s past.

 Money is a topic that can cause particular strain in relationships, and more specifically dating, as it comes with a lot of expectations and traditions.
-Although modern culture is starting to change, I still know of plenty of women who abide by the strict rule that men should pay for dates and spend lavishly, regardless of real financial situations.
+Although society is slowly moving towards full gender equality, I still know plenty of women who abide by the strict rule that men should pay for dates and spend lavishly, regardless of relative financial stability.

+As a topic of conversation, the reason for discussing money is more significant than what you actually say.
 Complaining about mounting debts or financial woes is generally unattractive but bragging about money or possessions is equally unattractive.
-In other words, making it obvious that your EGO is affected by how much money you have or earn is unattractive!
+In other words, making it obvious that your ego is affected by how much money you have is unattractive.

 Personal problems or issues:

-This topic relates back to what I was saying in the introduction about how you should be responsible for your own personal development and self-esteem.
-A romantic partner isn’t, and should never act as your therapist!
+You are solely in charge of your own personal development and self-esteem.
+A romantic partner isn’t, and should never act as, your therapist!
 Likewise, you should not try and act as a therapist to your partner.
-The most helpful way to aid your partner with any issues they might have is to point them in the direction of their own enlightenment and encourage them to take positive action themselves, with your support.
+The most helpful way to aid your partner with any issues they might have is to point them in the direction of their own solutions and encourage them to take positive action themselves, with your love and support.

-Changing your partner’s mood if they are down (getting them laughing, smiling and thinking positively) is far more effective for their mental health than discussing abstract problems in a logical fashion (unless they actually have clinical problems of course).
+Changing your partner’s mood if they are down (getting them laughing, smiling and thinking positively) is far more effective for their mental health than discussing abstract problems in a logical fashion, unless they actually have clinical issues of course.

-Once again it boils down to finding the right balance of what is attractive to your partner and what creates a deep connection between the two of you.
-As well as this, everything you do with your partner (including all conversation) should be done because you have a genuine interest in them and your relationship, not for any ego related reasons.
+Find the balance between what is attractive to your partner and what creates a deeper connection between the two of you.
+Everything you do with your partner – including all conversations together – should be done because you have a genuine interest in them and your relationship, not for any ego-related reasons.

-So to summarise, if you feel that you have mastered your own ego, especially regarding your relationship, then there aren’t specifically any topics you must ‘avoid’… but if you are not quite there yet in managing your own ego, then you may want to avoid anything that might intensify those feelings, such as everything that has been talked about above, until you do so… 🙂
+To summarise, if you feel that you have mastered your own ego, especially regarding your relationship, then there aren’t specifically any topics you must avoid.
+But if you have not yet fully mastered managing your emotions and reactions, then you may want to temporarily avoid anything that intensifies those feelings, such as the topics listed above.

 Some highly recommended reading that will make some of what I have discussed in this article a lot clearer and more concise can be found HERE! 🙂